dsdeur/do-something/README.md

 ```

 ## How to use
-Define you commands in a `do.json` file:
+Define your commands in a `do.json` file:

 ```json
 {